 Efficient heat transfer and overall corrosion protection have always been the key criteria for engine coolants.
+This has been the case for years for combustion engines, but remains just as important with electric vehicles.
 Market demands are changing rapidly, and vehicle manufacturers are continuously looking for innovative designs, leading to increasingly specific and stringent requirements regarding corrosion protection, component compatibility and heat transfer.

 The basic requirement of an engine coolant is to transfer heat from the internal combustion engine to the radiator, where the fluid is cooled by means of airflow.
 Furthermore, the coolant needs to provide year-round protection against freezing and boiling.
 A large number of materials are used in the modern cooling system including steel, copper, aluminium, solder, cast iron, brass, plastics and numerous types of elastomers.
 Engine coolants must contain specific additives (such as corrosion inhibitors) to prevent damage to all these materials.

 An engine coolant typically consists of a base fluid and an additive package made up of mostly corrosion inhibitor additives.
 The base fluid mainly determines heat transfer properties, freezing protection and boiling protection.
 Corrosion protection is mainly determined by the type and level of corrosion inhibition additives.
 A distinction is made between organic inhibitors and mineral (also called inorganic) inhibitors such as silicates, borates, nitrites and phosphates.